rajeshv23/twydev.github.io/_posts/2020-04-13-javascript-compendium.md

 Complying to strict mode makes code more optimizable for the compiler.

-### why Named Function is preferred over Anonymous Function
+### Why Named Function is preferred over Anonymous Function?

 Anonymous functions makes code more readable but has the following drawbacks: